-- Maximum use: 100% of net assets - Expected use: under 10% of net assets.
+Maximum use: 100% of net assets

+- Expected use: under 10% of net assets.

 Purpose and impact of these transactions, which may only be intended to achieve the asset management objective:

-- cash management: yes - · optimization of the Compartment' income: yes - potential leveraging effect on the Compartment: yes
+cash management: yes optimization of the Compartment' income: yes potential leveraging effect on the Compartment: yes

-- Negotiable debt securities
+Types of assets that may be subject to such transactions: Negotiable debt securities Bonds Equities Derivatives

-- Bonds

-- Equities

-- Derivatives

-The Compartment is intended for all investors seeking a return net management fees similar to or greater than the performance of the ICE BofAML Euro Financial Index, the ICE BofAML Euro Corporate Index and the ICE BofAML Contingent Capital Index. .
+Profile of typical investor in the The Compartment is intended for all investors seeking a return net management fees similar to or greater than the performance of the ICE BofAML Euro Financial Index, the ICE BofAML Euro Corporate Index and the ICE BofAML Contingent Capital Index.

-For this Compartment, the recommended investment horizon is at least three years.
+Compartment For this Compartment, the recommended investment horizon is at least three years.

 The amount considered reasonable to invest in the Compartment depends on each investor's individual situation.
 Any calculation of this amount must take into account their personal assets and financial projects as well as their level of risk aversion.
 It is also strongly recommended that investors diversify their investments sufficiently so that they are not solely exposed to the risks of this Compartment.

-The Compartment is exposed to the following risks which are more fully explained in the General Section under 6.
+Compartment's Specific Risk The Compartment is exposed to the following risks which are more fully explained in the General Section under 6.
 "Risk Warnings":

-- Risk of capital loss - Interest rate risk
+Factors Risk of capital loss

+Interest rate risk

 The risk is measured as the Compartment's interest rate sensitivity, which ranges between 0 and 10.

-- Credit risk
+Credit risk

-- High Yield risk
+High Yield risk

-- · Counterparty risk
+Counterparty risk

-- Risk inherent to subordinated bonds
+Risk inherent to subordinated bonds

-- Risk inherent to perpetual bonds
+Risk inherent to perpetual bonds

-- Liquidity risk
+Liquidity risk

-- Currency risk
+Currency risk

-- Discretionary management risk
+Discretionary management risk

-- Risk inherent to non-OECD countries (below 20%).
+Risk inherent to non-OECD countries (below 20%).

-- Risk related to securitised products
+Risk related to securitised products

-- Risks relating to the use of SFTs (counterparty risk, operational risk, liquidity risk, legal risk, custody risk)
+Risks relating to the use of SFTs ( counterparty risk, operational risk, liquidity risk, legal risk, custody risk)

-СН ARACTERIS TICS OF THE SHARES Share Classes ISIN Currency Type of Shares Target Investors Minimum initial and subsequent subscription С EUR Accumulation All investors 1 Share D EUR Distribution All investors 1 Share R EUR Accumulation All investors for whom distribution, promotion and subscription to the Compartment is done primarily through the network of distribution platforms dedicated to wealth management advisors and financial advisors 1 Share ВС USD Accumulation All investors wishing to have full and systematic hedging against currency risk 1 Share М CHF Accumulation All investors wishing to have full and systematic hedging against currency risk 1 Share Е GBP Accumulation All investors wishing to have full and systematic hedging against currency risk 1 Share Z EUR Accumulation UCITS, investment funds and accounts managed by Axiom and the staff of Axiom 1 Share ı EUR Accumulation All investors 5 000 000 € J EUR Accumulation All investors 15 000 000 € G EUR Accumulation All investors 15 000 000 € Valuation n Day Every Busi exchanges the exception of days on which the Paris or the London stock Distributio on Allocation of net income: Distribution or postponement decision of the management company.
+CHARACTERISTICS OF THE SHARES Share Classes ISIN Currency Type of Shares Target Investors Minimum initial subscription С LU1876460731 EUR Accumulation All investors 1 Share D LU1876460814 EUR Distribution Distribution All investors R LU1876460905 EUR All investors for whom distribution, promotion and subscription to the Compartment is done primarily through the network of distribution platforms dedicated to wealth management advisors and financial advisors 1,000 € BC LU1876461036 USD All investors wishing to have full and systematic hedging against currency risk 1,000 \$ М LU1876461119 CHF All investors wishing to have full and systematic hedging against currency risk 1,000 CHF E LU1876461200 GBP Accumulation All investors wishing to have full and systematic hedging against currency risk 1,000 £ Z LU1876461382 EUR UCITS, investment funds and accounts managed by Axiom and the staff of Axiom 1,000€ I LU1876461465 EUR All investors 5 000 000 € J LU1876461549 EUR All investors 15 000 000 € G LU1876461622 EUR All investors 15 000 000 € Valuation Valuation Day Eve Every Business Day Distribu Distribution All Allocation of net income: Distribution or postponement decision of the management company.
 Allocation more or less net capital gains realized: Distribution or postponement decision of the management company.
-Cut-off 12.00 p.m. on the Business Day preceding the relevant Valuation Day Subscript Redempt Day ion and ion Settlement 3 Business Days following t he Valuation Day Minimum subscripti initial ion amount Shares in U EUR : 1,000 € ISD : 1,000 \$ BBP : 1,000 £ CHF : 1,000 CHF Initial Sub Period & oscription Launch Date The compa law AXIOM Directors. rtment will be la OBLIGATAIRE unched through merger by absorption of the at a date that will be defined by circular reso mutual fund of French plution of the Board of
+Cut-off Ti ime 12.00 p.m. of the relevant V aluation Day Subscription and Redemption Settlement Day 3 Business Days following t he Valuation Day